-Responsibilities of being a guarantor
+Responsibilities of being a Guarantor

-Below we outline what it means to be a guarantor and what responsibilities go with being a guarantor.
+Below we outline what it means to be a Guarantor and what responsibilities go with being a Guarantor.

 If you are willing to act as a Guarantor in respect of a loan with UK Credit Limited, you will be asked to sign a Guarantee and Indemnity Agreement, this is a legally binding contract.
-If you do not meet all your obligations under it we can take legal action against you to recover any money due.
+If you do not meet all your obligations under it, we can take legal action against you to recover any money due.
 So, before we complete the loan, we would like to give you some important information to help you decide whether to go ahead with this agreement.

 What happens when we complete the loan?

 On completion, we will, as a security measure, and to ensure that you are fully aware of the loan offered, transfer the funds to your bank account.
 You will need to transfer the money to the Borrower.

 What circumstances may give rise to us calling upon you?

 The main reasons that borrowers don’t pay us are that either they choose not to pay us or because they experience a life event that means they can’t pay us because of reduced income or unforeseen increase in costs.

 What happens if the Borrower does not pay?

 If the Borrower doesn’t make a contractual monthly payment when due, we will contact them promptly and see if they are able to make payment.

 What happens if you don’t pay us when you are legally required to?

 These legal proceedings may result in us being given a County Court Judgement against one or both of you.
-This could lead to a charging order being placed over any home you or the Borrower may own.
-Any such charging order will be for the loan balance, all interest and charges added to the account and the cost of any legal proceedings.
-Your home is not at risk.
+This could lead to a charging order being placed over your home or your Borrower’s home however your home is not at risk.

 We may also apply for an attachment of earnings order under which the courts order that your employer makes payments to us via deductions directly from your pay.

 As an approximate guide, the cost of early settlement is the balance at that time plus two months interest.

-If you have any doubts about entering into a commitment please call us for more information or get independent legal advice from a solicitor.
+If you have any doubts about entering into a commitment, please call us for more information or get independent legal advice from a solicitor.
 If you are still in doubt, please tell us immediately and we won’t complete the loan.